NJ Transit engineers could walk off the job Friday, leaving some 350,000 commuters in the lurch

 If the walkout does happen, it would be the state’s first transit strike in more than 40 years.

-If the engineers do walk off the job, the agency plans to increase bus service if there is a rail strike, saying it would add "very limited" capacity to existing New York commuter bus routes in close proximity to rail stations and will contract with private carriers to operate bus service from key regional park-and-ride locations during weekday peak periods.
+If the engineers do walk off the job, the agency plans to increase bus service, saying it would add "very limited" capacity to existing New York commuter bus routes in close proximity to rail stations and will contract with private carriers to operate bus service from key regional park-and-ride locations during weekday peak periods.

 However, the agency notes that the buses would not be able to handle close to the same number of passengers — only about 20% of current rail customers — so it is has urged people who can work from home to do so if there is a strike.

 The potential strike is already causing some disruptions.
-On Monday, NJ Transit said it would not be operating train or bus service to MetLife Stadium for Shakira concerts scheduled for Thursday and Friday, and said it’s not clear yet if it will be providing service for Beyonce fans planning to attend her shows scheduled at MetLife from May 22 to 29.
+On Monday, NJ Transit said it will not operate train or bus service to MetLife Stadium for Shakira concerts scheduled for Thursday and Friday, and said it’s not clear yet if it will be providing service for Beyonce fans planning to attend her shows scheduled at MetLife from May 22 to 29.

 As many as 1,000 passengers are on a full train each day, and roughly 70,000 commuters take the trains each day.
 NJ Transit says each chartered bus could carry only about 100 passengers, and no buses would run on the first day of a potential strike.